Pan-nav/Pan-nav/README.md

 - 📄 Know about my experiences [https://github.com/Pan-nav?tab=repositories](https://github.com/Pan-nav?tab=repositories)

-- ⚡ Fun fact **You only have one life- don't settle for just enough and make the most out of it**
+- ⚡ Fun fact **You only have one life- don't settle for enough and make the most out of it :)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">